• Skip to primary navigation

 • Continue to knead for a few more minutes, until the dough is fairly elastic.
 Place the ball of dough into a lightly oiled bowl, and cover with a tea towel.
 Leave to rest for 1 hour.

 • While the dough is resting, prepare the filling.
 Remove any tough stems from the kale, and chop the leaves.
-Add the finely diced onion, garlic and parsley, along with a tablespoon of olive oil and a touch more salt and pepper.
+Add the finely diced onion, garlic and parsley, along with a tbsp of olive oil and a touch more salt and pepper.
 Mix well, and set aside.

 • When the dough has rested, transfer it to a lightly floured surface.
 Divide the mixture in two, and roll the first section out to your desired size (the thinner the better).
 My baking tray measured around 12 x 9 inches, so I kept this in mind when rolling.